Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 </code></pre>
 <h1 id="h_01HEADFCRX3BVR8QZNKQZY3B0T">Using Web SDK inside a Flutter Web App</h1>
 <p>
-  One of the ways to execute Javascript in Dart is to use Dart:js library (another way would be to use its superset, the 'js' library).
+  One of the ways to execute JavaScript in Dart is to use Dart:js library (another way would be to use its superset, the 'js' library).
 Using this library you can use the Countly methods inside your Dart code.
 However it depends on you defining the functions you will use before hand.
-So an example strategy to use Web SDK inside a Flutter Web App would go through there steps:
+So an example strategy to use Web SDK inside a Flutter Web App would go through these steps:
 </p>
 <ul>
   <li>Add a new '.js' file in 'web' folder of your project</li>